4 mins read

 This social impact bond was developed to deliver skills training and employment support to vulnerable, unemployed individuals aged 17-24 living in the South of Buenos Aires.

-The SIB aims to improve the long-term employment outcomes of underprivileged youth living in the South of Buenos Aires.
+The SIB aimed to improve the long-term employment outcomes of underprivileged youth living in the South of Buenos Aires.
 An outcomes payment card that rewards longevity in a job and differentiates payments according to the participant’s vulnerability, paying additional compensation for those individuals who are mothers or live in a settlement or shanty town, was established.

-The five payable outcomes are:
+The five payable outcomes were:

 Source: Acrux Partners (2018).